-Nancy was appointed as a Director of Mission Australia on 24 February 2021 and as Director and Chair of Mission Australia Housing, Mission Australia Housing Tasmania and Mission Australia Housing (Victoria) on 22 November 2022.
+Nancy was appointed as a Director of Mission Australia on 24 February 2021 and as Director and Chair of Mission Australia Housing, Mission Australia Housing Tasmania and Mission Australia Housing (Victoria) on 22 November 2022 as well as Mission Australia Housing Northern Territory on 4 June 2024.
 She is a member of the People, Culture & Remuneration Committee.
 Nancy is based in Sydney.

 Nancy is a Non-Executive Director of Perpetual Ltd, Aspect Studios and is Chair of Perpetual Equity Investment Company and Deputy Chair of RFS Benevolent Fund.
 She is an experienced Non-Executive Director having also formerly held directorships with several ASX listed and not for profit companies.
 Nancy has over 25 years' experience in the finance sector including debt capital markets and infrastructure finance working predominantly in New York, Asia and Australia.
 In the 2021 Queen's Birthday Honours Nancy was made a member of the Order of Australia (AM) for significant service to the financial and banking sector, and to women in business.
-Nancy is a Fellow of the Australian Institute of Company Directors (AIDC) and a member of Chief Executive Women.
+Nancy is a Fellow of the Australian Institute of Company Directors (AICD) and a member of Chief Executive Women.